You cannot copy content of this website, your IP is being recorded

 What is a Herniated Disk?

 Something as simple as a strain or an injury may cause a herniated disc.
-Herniated discs also known as a bulged disc, slipped disc or ruptured disc is a fragment of the disc nucleus that is pushed out of the outer layer (annulus), into the spinal canal through a tear or rupture in the outer layer.
+A herniated disc also known as a bulged disc, slipped disc or ruptured disc is a fragment of the disc nucleus that is pushed out of the outer layer (annulus), into the spinal canal through a tear or rupture in the outer layer.
 Discs that become herniated are usually in the early stages of degeneration.
 Due to the displacement of the disc, the disc presses on the spinal nerves, often producing pain, and can become severe.

 However, the discs degenerate naturally as one ages, and the ligaments that hold the discs in place start to become weak.
 As this degeneration continues, a relatively minor strain or twisting movement can cause a disc to rupture.